-The program of studies leading to the M.Div. for lay students requires 86 credits of theological and pastoral coursework and six credits of human and spiritual formation taken over six semesters.
+The program of studies leading to the M.Div. for lay students requires 86 credits of coursework, including theological and pastoral studies as well as six credits of human and spiritual formation.
 Candidates of the seminary are expected to complete 108 theological and pastoral credits taken over eight semesters.
-Seminarians are subject to additional for-mation requirements within the Congregation of Holy Cross as specified by the Vatican.
+Seminarians are subject to additional for-mation requirements within the Congregation of

+Holy Cross as specified by the Vatican.
 All students complete the Synthesis Seminar project and presentation.